Wwwwei/LSDS/README.md

 # LSDS

-This repository contains the Pytorch implementation for the paper **Learning to Search Original subsequences Benefits Shapelets-based Time Series Classification**.
+This repository contains the Pytorch implementation for the paper **LSDS: Learning to Search Dynamic Shapelets for Time Series Classification**.
 The official version will be released upon publication of the paper.

 ## Requirements